 A pop-up lets you know that deleting the account removes all the user’s data from your PC.
 To go ahead with the removal, press “Delete account and data.”

-The user account is immediately removed, together with all its data.
+The user account is immediately removed from Windows 11, together with all its data.

 Deleting an account from the Control Panel gives you the option to keep the user’s files.
-Launch the Control Panel and click on User Accounts.
+In either Windows 11 or Windows 10, launch the Control Panel and click or tap on User Accounts.

-In the User Accounts section, click on the “Remove user accounts” link.
+In the User Accounts section, click or tap on the “Remove user accounts” link.

-This shows a list of all the user accounts on your Windows 10 computer or device.
-Click on the account you want to delete.
+This shows the list of user accounts found on your Windows computer or device.
+Select the account you intend to delete.

 This lets you make changes to the selected account.
 Click on “Delete the account” from the actions on the left.

 You are asked whether you want to keep the user’s files.
 If you choose to Delete Files, the data associated with that user account is removed.
-You can also click on Keep Files, and that account’s user folders are moved to your desktop, in a folder with the account’s name.
+You can also click on Keep Files, and that account’s user folders are moved to your desktop in a folder bearing the name of the account.

 If you decide to Keep Files, you must confirm removing the user account.
 Press Delete Account, and you are done.